EmreKeskin47/CHZ-Projects/virtual-meet-template/README.md

-# Virtual Meet Complete
+# Virtual Meet Tempalte

-Complete version of the Virtual Meet in CHZ network, using Moralis
+Template for starting the Virtual Meet in CHZ network, using Moralis

 ## Configuration Process